BlockchainBrain/docs/wallet/walletinstall.rst

 5. Click **OK** to close the wallet options.

 	**NOTE: THIS IS A CRITICAL STEP FOR THOSE THAT PLAN TO RUN A MASTERNODE**

-**Once completed, you can proceed to the next step to perform the coin swap with the Swap Bot.**
+**Once completed, you can proceed to the** :ref:'Bootstrap<bootstrap>' **section, which will reduce the amount of time it takes to synchronize the wallet with the network.**